Ages 11+ · Modules 1 to 6 available now

 When things go wrong

-What to do when something online upsets you, frightens you, or feels out of control.
-And why telling an adult is always the right call.
+What to do when something online upsets you, frightens you, or feels out of control, and why telling an adult is always the right call.

 3 lessons · 3 quizzes